Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 For instance, someday there might be a strange problem that crops up and you'll be glad you have the ability to point to a graph and show a change in the server's workload.

-Remember, you receive alerts sparingly and only on conditions that indicate an actionable problem.
+Remember, you receive alert sparingly and only on conditions that indicate an actionable problem.
 Getting unnecessary alerts will waste your time and effectiveness.
-For example, if a server doesn't respond to connection attempts (as opposed to a low buffer hit ratio), then that's an actual problem that needs solving!
+For example, if a server doesn't respond to connection attempts (as opposed to low buffer hit ratio), then that's an actual problem that needs solving!

 In databases, the SELECT, WHERE structure is often used.
-They are in charge of filtering, retrieving, and analyzing results.
-Creating a tiny index set for related tables is a handy structure that allows the query to be aimed at the index to accelerate its execution.
+They are in charge of filtering, retrieving, and analysing results.
+Creating a tiny index set for related tables is a handy structure that allows the query to be aimed to the index to accelerate its execution.

 If you can build your indexes and queries to take advantage of these three chances, you can speed up your queries by orders of magnitude.